The Cost Method for Early - Stage Valuation

-Of course, the iCic didn't work all at once; you had to make a whopping 40 prototypes before achieving a workable result.
+Of course, your invention, the iCic, didn't work all at once; you had to make a whopping 40 prototypes before achieving a workable result.
 To simplify, we divide the costs as follows:

 Material Costs